RobertParesi/MonarchMoneyTrendReport/FAQ.md

 ![Settings](/images/MM_FixedNoFixed.png)

 ## Account Groups
-> Extension added field found when editing an Account in Monarch Money:
+> Extension added field found when editing an Institution Account in Monarch Money:

 Account Groups allow you to break out your transactions (Income & Expenses) as well as your Accounts (Assets & Liabilities).